Skip to content

 Muhammad Ali was an Ottoman military leader of Albanian origin who was sent to Egypt to help fight the French and kick them out.
 He was ambitious and sneaky and wanted to seize control of Egypt.

 Muhammad Ali had big plans for Egypt.
-Just like our new year’s resolutions, Ali had a long list of reforms to make in Egypt.
+Like our New Year’s resolutions, Ali had many reforms to make.
 The only difference is that he was more persistent and utterly single-minded.

-On top of Ali’s list was separating Egypt from the Ottoman Empire and turning it into a new global power that he and his dynasty, later called Alawiyya, could rule without the intervention of any other forces.
+Ali’s top priority was separating Egypt from the Ottoman Empire and turning it into a new global power that he and his dynasty, later called Alawiyya, could rule without the intervention of any other forces.

-In order to do that, Muhammad Ali had to build a strong military.
-This was pretty much a keystone objective that brought along so many other reforms that together helped to modernise and reinvent Egypt.
+To do that, Muhammad Ali had to build a strong military.
+This was a keystone objective that brought along so many other reforms that together helped modernise and reinvent Egypt.

 Muhammad Ali